zenwarr/microhex/README.md

+# I'm sorry, but this project is discontinued.

 Microhex is crossplatform (Windows and Linux) hex-editing software based on Python and Qt.

 In actual version the following features are available: